 Some job experience transfers easily between industries.
 If you require a candidate that is an expert in his/her field, but does not require specific agriculture industry knowledge; then hire a search firm that focuses on one job family and works across all industries. (e.g. Accounting)

 If you require a candidate that understands Agriculture; then retain an Executive Search Firm that specializes exclusively in the Agriculture industry, and offers an in-depth knowledge of Canadian Agriculture across all job families.
-Be wary of firms that claim to be well connected across a wide variety of industries and job families as well.
+Be wary of firms that claim to be well connected across a wide variety of industries and all job families as well.

 A retainer-based firm takes on a search knowing in advance that it may take hundreds of consultant hours to source your ideal candidate; therefore, they charge a portion of the fee, (a retainer), when the search begins.
 Retained Executive Search Consultants will stick with it, even when it's a difficult search, because they know they are getting paid for their time, their expertise, their extensive contact network, and ultimately a quality candidate.
 We partner with our clients and make a commitment to the search.
 For a Retained Executive Search Consultant it's about quality, and leveraging the contact network to source above average candidates.